okangulsevil/CreditProject/README.md

 ## How to build

-Make sure your computer has java11 and maven installed.
+Make sure your computer has java11 and postgresql installed.

+Create a database named CreditApp in Postgresql.

-clone the repo to your computer.
+Clone the repo to your computer and Run the project.

 Go to "http://localhost:8080/swagger-ui/index.html" from browser